Chapter 24- The Healers Letters

 Aside from a bruised throat and a dull headache, he also noticed a bandage in the crook of his elbow.
-He removed it and saw a red mark where someone had injected something.
+He removed it and saw a red scratch where someone had injected something.
 Otherwise, he was unharmed.

 His clothes were unfamiliar, traditional soft cotton Saburian garments.
 His phone, fully charged, showed that an hour had passed since he was knocked out.
 Otherwise, it had no signal.

 He heard beeping.
 A small boy was tapping a code onto the door.
 He brought Garcia a traditional lunch and laid it on the table.

 “Eat,” said the child, pointing to the food.

 The boy spoke minimal English and could not understand Garcia’s weak Saburian.

 Unsteadily, he moved to the bench.
 They must have drugged him, he concluded.
 After drinking chilled sugarcane juice, he ate a few bites of flatbread.
 A vegetarian, he set aside the filling of chicken kabob.